neeru-gupta/poynt/README.md

 1) Install Android Studio with SDK form here : https://developer.android.com/studio/index.html3
-2) Clone the repo and save it local directory
+2) Clone the repository and save it local directory and extract it at some location.
 3) Open Android Studio
 4) Click on File Menu then New -> Import Project.
 5) Select given project PoyntDemo from your local directory and press OK.